CLIUtils/CLI11/README.md

                help_string="")

 app.add_complex(... // Special case: support for complex numbers
 //🚧There is a template overload which takes two template parameters the first is the type of object to assign the value to, the second is the conversion type.
 The conversion type should have a known way to convert from a string, such as any of the types that work in the non-template version.
 If XC is a std::pair and T is some non pair type.
 Then a two argument constructor for T is called to assign the value.
+For tuples or other multi element types, XC must be a single type or a tuple like object of the same size as the assignment type
 app.add_option<typename T, typename XC>(option_name,
                T &output, // output must be assignable or constructible from a value of type XC help_string="")